Top 6 Isobutane Canisters for Canister Stoves in Canada — 2026 Picks

 Frequently Asked Questions

-MSR IsoPro 227g features: Iso-butane/propane blend optimized for reliable cold- and high-altitude performance, 227 g canister sized for backpacking and compatible with EN417 threaded canister stoves, Lightweight and compact design for minimal pack bulk.
+MSR IsoPro 227g uses an iso-butane/propane blend optimized for reliable cold- and high-altitude performance, and it’s a 227 g canister sized for backpacking with EN417 threaded canister-stove compatibility.

 Conclusion